author

 by Grady Ward

-Born on April 4, 1951, William Grady Ward is an American software engineer, lexicographer, and Internet activist.
-He is especially known for the Moby Project, a large set of English-language lexical resources that he released to the public domain in 1996, making it widely useful to writers, programmers, and language enthusiasts.
+Born on April 4, 1951, William Grady Ward is an American software engineer, lexicographer, and internet activist.
+He is especially known for creating the Moby Project, a large collection of English-language lexical resources that he released into the public domain in 1996.